enormandeau/stacks_workflow/99-documentation/01-stacks.rst

 usefulness to other groups or in other contexts, but we still believe it may be of use to some.

-This workflow has been tested with version 1.24 and earlier versions of STACKS under Linux (Ubuntu 12.04 to 13.10) and MacOSX (10.9 Mavericks and 10.10 Yosemite).
+This workflow has been tested with version 1.29 and earlier versions of STACKS under Linux (Ubuntu 12.04 to 14.04) and MacOSX (10.9 Mavericks and 10.10 Yosemite).

 .. warning::

- The workflow will not work with versions of STACKS older than 1.24 since tags of different lengths can now be split together and intermediary files are kept in compressed (.gz) format.
+ The most up-to-date version of the workflow will not work with versions of STACKS older than 1.24 since tags of different lengths can now be split together and intermediary files are kept in compressed (.gz) format.
+We also recommend to avoid versions 1.22 to 1.28, which contained bugs that seem to have been fixed in version 1.29.

 About STACKS
 ============

- The `STACKS analysis pipeline <http://creskolab.uoregon.edu/stacks/>`_ is the de facto tool for SNP discovery in Genotyping-by-Sequencing (GBS) and Restriction-site Associated DNA sequencing (RAD) studies, with and without a reference genome.
+ The `STACKS analysis pipeline <http://creskolab.uoregon.edu/stacks/>`_ is among the most used tools for SNP discovery in Genotyping by Sequencing (GBS) and Restriction-site Associated DNA sequencing (RAD) studies, with and without a reference genome.
 Here is diagram of the STACKS pipeline:

  .. image:: stacks_diagram.png